protono/hello-algo/algos.md

 $$n! =n\times(n-1)\times(n-2)\times...\times2\times1$$

 Factorial is usually implemented using recursion.
-As shown in the follwoing code and picture, the first layer splits out $n$, the second layer splits out $n-1$, and so on, until the *n*th layer stops splitting:
+As shown in the following code and picture, the first layer splits out $n$, the second layer splits out $n-1$, and so on, until the $nth$ layer stops splitting:

 ```zig
 // factorial step (recursive implementation)